eibiflo/cf_cookiemanager/Documentation/Installation/Index.rst

 Installation
 ============

-In order for you to use our cookie plugin in Typo3, you must install it in your Typo3 system.
+To use the CodingFreaks cookie plugin in Typo3, you must first install it in your Typo3 system.
-To do this, you must first install the plugin with Composer.
+This can be done by using Composer.

 .. code-block:: bash